-Books I'm reading in 2025
+Books I've read and things I'm reading

 In September 2025, I recommitted to reading books on purpose.